 Search engines in Greece

 The statistics on the picture below prove that the Google search engine is an unquestionable tycoon that gains over 98% of the Greek market share.
-As you can see, the competition is far, far behind, therefore, it’s pointless to base your SEO activities on anything else than Google algorithms.
+As you can see, the competition of other search engines is far, far behind, therefore, it’s pointless to base your SEO activities on anything else than Google algorithms.
 Appropriate website optimization will have a visible impact on the visibility of your page in Google which – as you know – is of key importance when running your own business.

 The .gr domain is the leading one in Greece.
 It’s also possible to choose the .com.gr domain.
 If you’re planning to enter the Greek market, you need to know that you, as a domain buyer, are required neither to register your business activity in the country nor to have a local representative.
 Moreover, the domain is available to all entities operating in the European Union.